Osaka Right Now

 -

-Is Osaka manageable with a stroller or buggy?
+Is Osaka manageable with a stroller?

 -